showman-sharma/Housing-Price-Analysis/README.md

 ## General Information
 In this assignment, we will

-1. Use a hybrid combination of RFE for feature selection.
+1. Use a hybrid combination of RFE and manual menthods for feature selection.
 2. build a linear regression model with ridge and lasso regularization for predicting 'SalePrice', which is the final selling price of a property.
 3. Find optimal regularization parameters for each of the methods.
 4. Use R-squared score on the test set to evaluate our model